Skip to main content

 • Registered on-chain via JWT verification

-• Expire based on block height, not timestamp
+• Expire based on block height (max_block), not wall-clock time

 Security Model